Cults and Relationships with Narcissists

 "Le Heros" by Louis Soutter

-Individuals with narcissistic personal disorder don't (can't?) take responsibility.
+Individuals with narcissistic personal disorder don't (can't?) take responsibility for themselves, their own actions, or the predicaments they create.
 They prefer to command, bully, or sweet-talk others into doing everything for them, which makes it easy to lay blame on the target if something goes awry.
 They may convince you they’ve been unfairly wronged by others, or society, or you.
 You may also get the impression, which they carefully cultivate, that they're incapable of surviving on their own, making it that much harder to leave them.

-High-ranking members of cults often describe the leaders similarly: that they turned out to be con-artists who not only failed to live up to their own hype, they seemed incapable of performing the most mundane tasks.
-I daresay that's part of how they manipulate followers to do their bidding, but could also stem from their own lack of childhood discipline and feelings of insignificance.
-If deep down the individual with NPD believes they don't matter, maybe it's not worth learning how to care for basic needs and responsibilities...
+High-ranking members of cults often describe the leaders similarly: that they turned out to be con-artists who not only failed to live up to their own hype, they seemed incapable of performing even the most mundane tasks.
+I daresay that's part of how and why they manipulate followers to do their bidding, but could also stem from their own lack of childhood discipline and feelings of insignificance.
+If deep down the individual with NPD believes they don't matter, maybe it's not worth learning how to look out for their own basic needs and responsibilities...

 "The Village Street" by Edvard Munch